scalikejdbc/scalikejdbc.github.io/source/documentation/sql-interpolation.html.md

   groupId: Option[Long] = None, group: Option[Group] = None)

 object Group extends SQLSyntaxSupport[Group] {

+  // If you need to specify schema name, override this
+  // def table will return sqls"public.groups" in this case
+  // Of course, schemaName doesn't work with MySQL override val schemaName = Some("public")

   // If the table name is same as snake_case'd name of this companion object,
   // you don't need to specify tableName explicitly. override val tableName = "groups"